-This course introduces the student to advanced knowledge and attitudes of nursing as a profession and includes the concepts across the lifespan: Quality Improvement, Professional Behaviors, and Accountability.
-Prerequisite: NURS 227, NURS 257, NURS 285 and NURS 295 with a minimum grade of C; and either NURS 202 with a minimum grade of C or both NURS 273 and NURS 274 with a minimum grade of C.
+This course introduces the student to advanced knowledge and attitudes of nursing as a profession and includes the concepts across the lifespan: Quality Improvement, Professional Behaviors, and Clinical Decision Making.

+Prerequisite: NURS 202, NURS 227, NURS 257, NURS 295, and SOCSC 205 with a minimum grade of C.